Debra Messing On Stage - Theater Credits, Bio and Tickets

 Aside from “Will & Grace,” Messing’s most notable screen credits include her Emmy and two-time Golden Globe-nominated role as Molly Kagan in USA Network’s “The Starter Wife” (2007-8), the role of playwright/lyricist Julia Houston in NBC’s Broadway-centric musical series “Smash” (2012-13), and the role of homicide detective Laura Diamond on the NBC comedy “The Mysteries of Laura” (2014-16).
 Other screen credits include “Jesus” (1999), “The Mothman Prophecies” (2002), “Hollywood Ending” (2002), “Along Came Polly” (2004), “Garfield” (2004), “The Wedding Date” (2005), “Open Season” (2006), “Lucky You” (2007), “The Women” (2008), “Nothing Like the Holidays” (2008), and “Searching” (2018).

-Messing returns to Broadway to star in Roundabout Theatre Company’s New York premiere of Birthday Candles at the American Airlines Theatre from April 2 through June 21, 2020.
+Messing was scheduled to return to Broadway to star in Roundabout Theatre Company’s New York premiere of Birthday Candles at the American Airlines Theatre from April 2 through June 21, 2020.
+However, due to the COVID-19 pandemic, this production has been postponed to fall 2021.